anelda/2019-04-27-akure/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-Participants should also come with access to the internet, as we will be needing internet to install some packages and softward. (listed <a href="#setup">below</a>).
+Participants should also come with access to the internet, as we will be needing internet to install some packages and software
 </p>

 {% comment%}